Joanna Scott

-Biography

-Early life
+Early life and education

 Joanna Scott was born on June 22, 1960, the youngest child of Walter Lee and Yvonne Scott.
 She was raised in Darien, Connecticut, with her three older brothers.
 Her father worked in advertising, and her mother was a psychologist for the school system in Stamford, Connecticut.
 Scott has described her childhood as one of extraordinary freedom but also isolation, both of which nurtured her imagination.
 As a student at Darien High School, she encountered the novels of William Faulkner, which she has described as an "unsettling" experience that prompted her first attempts at writing fiction.

 After taking a bus trip across the United States, Scott enrolled at Trinity College in Hartford, Connecticut, where she majored in English and studied under the author Stephen Minot.
 She spent one semester in Rome and one academic year at Barnard College before graduating in 1983.
 She then spent a year as an assistant at a literary agency in New York City before enrolling in the Creative Writing Program at Brown University, where she studied with the authors Susan Sontag, Robert Coover, and John Hawkes.
 After earning her master's degree in 1985, she stayed at Brown for a year as a teaching fellow.

-Career
+Writing career

 Scott began writing her first novel, Fading, My Parmacheene Belle, while at Brown University.
 It was published in 1987.
 Writing in The New York Times, Nancy Ramsey called it a "remarkably inventive first novel" that was moving and wise.
 In a separate review in The New York Times, Christopher Lehmann-Haupt criticized the novel's plot, but praised the "mad eloquence" of its prose.